Georgina Brackenbury

-Georgina "Ina" Agnes Brackenbury (1 July 1865 – 27 July 1949) was a British painter who was known as a militant suffragette.
+Georgina "Ina" Agnes Brackenbury (1 July 1865 – 27 January 1949) was a British painter who was known as a militant suffragette.
 She was jailed for demonstrating for women's rights.
 She followed Emmeline Pankhurst's lead as she became more militant (and lost former colleagues).
 Brackenbury was one of Emmeline Pankhurst's pallbearers.
 Her portrait of Pankhurst was bought by her memorial committee for the nation.

 Life

 Brackenbury was born at Royal Military Academy in Woolwich where her father, Major General Charles Booth Brackenbury who had been a Times correspondent before he was wounded was Director of the artillery college.
-She was brought up by Flora Shaw, a governess housekeeper - as Brackenbury's mother, Hilda Eliza, disliked houseFmotherwork.
+She was brought up by Flora Shaw, a governess housekeeper - as Brackenbury's mother, Hilda Eliza, disliked housework.
 In 1890 the family moved to Kensington after the death of their father.
 Her parents both had artistic interests and in 1888 Georgina went to the Slade School of Art where she specialised in portraits as suggested by Hubert von Herkomer.
 In time her sister Maria Brackenbury would follow her lead.